meowosaurus/aa-simplewiki/README.md

 * Basic permission system:
   * Editor permissions can be added to single users or groups via the admin panel
   * Alliance Auth groups are synced to simplewiki: Certain pages can only be seen by a specific group
+  * Multiple groups support: As long as the user is in any of the required groups, they can access the menu
 * Search function: Search across all wiki menus and sections
 * Editor interface
   * Users with editor permission can create, edit and delete custom menus and sections (editor)